Thursday, December 11, 2008

 Paul was dumb, but he did not make a mistake to call Nip human.
 You can also see that if I tell you another story.
 I was taken aback that day by Nip's behaviour.
 Police from Scotland Yard could have landed up that day to our Finsbury Park house.

-Just after reaching London I started smoking because of severe cold weather.
+Just after reaching London, I started smoking because of the severe cold weather there.
 New habit.
 So, sometimes I crossed limit.
 Twenty-five to thirty cigarettes per day.
 Anne and William did not like my smoking so much.
 They used to regularly advice me on this.
 "You don't know our climate.
 This is a different cold.
 You will get chronic cough by bad habits.
 You're from so far away... don't smoke so much.
 Some bad disease will take you..."

 I liked the advice from them.
 That was as if from my own elder brother and sister-in-law.
 But, who cared.
 They got tired only advising me.
 I kept on buying cigarette packets, and smoking in a chain.